SachinVenugopalan30/DyslexiQuest/README.md

 **"Cannot connect to API"**
 - Ensure backend server is running on port 8000
-- Check CORS settings in backend configuration
+- Check CORS settings in backend configuration (should include http://localhost:5173)
 - Verify API_URL in frontend environment
+- Make sure both frontend and backend are running simultaneously

 **"Gemini API not working"**
 - Verify your API key in `.env` file